 Keep your digital presence current

-Times have changed and a resume is no longer enough.
-Your personal brand is also online and you need to manage it well.
-Social media gives applicants the opportunity to build a digital snapshot to present prospective employers before the interview.
+Times have changed, and a resume is no longer enough.
+Your personal brand is also online, and you must manage it well.
+Social media allows applicants to build a digital snapshot to present prospective employers before the interview.
 Evaluate your social media platforms.
 Update and clean up any information that might be an employment barrier.

 Reach out to your network

-Since most people are staying close to home, reach out to your contacts.
+Since most people are staying close to home, don’t be afraid to reach out to your contacts.
 People you have already met through online networking can be a good source of job leads.
-Let your connections know that you are searching and be specific about the types of employment opportunities you are seeking.
+Let your connections know that you are searching, and be specific about the employment opportunities you seek.

 Applying for jobs online

-As part of the job search process, you will probably have to fill out an online job application, create a profile or access a web portal.
+As part of the job search process, you will probably have to fill out an online job application, create a profile, or access a web portal.
 You might also have to upload your resume and cover letter.
 These platforms should be accessible to people who are blind and visually impaired.
-Look for sites such as Monster, LinkedIn and Indeed that have communicated their commitment to making their online experience accessible.
-If you need assistance with adaptive technology to access these websites, reach out to Outlook’s adaptive technology trainers.
+Look for sites such as Monster, LinkedIn, and Indeed that have communicated their commitment to making their online experience accessible.
+If you need assistance with adaptive technology to access these websites, contact Outlook’s adaptive technology trainers.

 Be aware of online job scams

-As you apply for jobs online, be mindful of common job scams.
-They take advantage of job seekers in a variety of ways such as collecting confidential information for identity theft, getting you to cash fraudulent checks, wiring or sending money, or getting you to pay for services or supplies.
-Job scams are posted on social media platforms like Facebook, Twitter and job searching sites like LinkedIn.
+As you apply for jobs online, be mindful of job scams.
+They take advantage of job seekers in various ways, such as collecting confidential information for identity theft, getting you to cash fraudulent checks, wiring or sending money, or getting you to pay for services or supplies.
+Job scams are posted on social media platforms like Facebook and Twitter, as well as job searching sites like LinkedIn.
 You may also receive unsolicited emails from scammers.
-It’s important to be watchful and carefully look over every job you’re interested in to make sure it’s legitimate.
+It’s important to be watchful and carefully look over every job you’re interested in to ensure it’s legitimate.

 Attend a virtual job fair